pyprogrammerblog/progressupdater/README.rst

 The Celery Implementation
 -------------------------
-An extra decorator on top of the task() decorator of celery is in charged of creating the log object.
+The updater in his constructor access to the uuid of the task and generates a log with this task_uuid